 However Dominique Ansel Bakery isn’t just a Cronut bakery, they have other lovely tasting things.
 I didn’t get to try to frozen s’mores or the DKA, but I assume I don’t have to wait in line for that.
 In that case, I’ll let you know once I check it out.
 I personally enjoyed the Magic Soufflé better.
 This was a beautiful concoction of orange blossom brioche (wonderfully fluffy and light due to the fact that it was made to order) and in the center is a mousse-like chocolate center.
 Now I may be biased because it does have chocolate, but this one was fluffy, light and perfectly sweet.
 I honestly think it was much better than the Cronut.

 Overall I’m a little disappointed with the Cronut, but maybe it was just the flavor of the month that threw me off.
-I think I would have been satisfied with a plain Cronut, no filling, just the sugar coating and the glaze on top.
+I think I would have been satisfied with a plain Cronut, just the sugar coating and the glaze on top or maybe the chocolate one.
 The Cronut was scrumptious and I’d definitely try them again, I just don’t think it’s worth waiting hours in line for.
 If you get a chance to try to Cronut (pre-order/large order/the popularity of the Cronut lulling) without having to wait in line for 2+ hours, than by all means, I think you should definitely try it.
 I’d love to see what kind of flavors Dominique Ansel will come up with next, you just won’t find me in line at 6 AM for the Cronuts though.

 Hugs and puppies!